Tipalti collects $76M from Twitter alums’ 01 Advisors and more for its AI-based accounts payable solution – TechCrunch

 Amit said that some 30%-40% of its customers are gig economy businesses, with a fair number working across different international markets.
 That makes for a very messy accounting operation.
 “When you have payees all over the world, that affects you every month,” he said, adding that regulations are becoming ever more stringent on how businesses account for revenues and pay out to people, with the rise in money laundering and using assets in nefarious ways.
 “Regulators want more information communicated around payments, or the can be a new embargo on an entity, and so you need to change that, your banking process and who you can work with.”

 The big pitch with automating companies may be that they are not aiming to take humans out of work, but to free them up to work on other things that AI cannot replace — not yet, anyway — and as an added benefit, they are helping companies reduce their operational expenses and helping them to run things better.
 How that will play out in the longer term could indeed be great, or it could see even more people with too much time on their hands.
-But in the meanwhile, Tiptali has grown by leaps and bounds.
+But in the meanwhile, Tipalti has grown by leaps and bounds.
 The company says it’s now processing more than $8 billion in annual transactions, with its customer and business bookings doubling in the first half of 2019.

 Tipalti is not disclosing its valuation with this round, but Amit said on the back of that growth it has tripled since it last raised money.